ARTICLE

 About golden leaves

-Gold has been used over thousands of years, in different regions and ways, in sculptures as well as in paintings and architecture works.
+Gold has been used over thousands of years, in different regions and ways, in sculptures as well as in paintings and architectural works.
 After the final melting of the metal, a craft hammering process or a constant roller pressure produce fine leaves, which must be handled delicately by special tools for avoiding breaks.
-A single 0,19" gold nugget can be transformed into a 1.64 ft leaf.
+A single .19" gold nugget can be transformed into a 1.64 ft leaf.

 Techniques to melt metal, produce leaves and also work on the surface to be goldened, vary according to the laboral tradition and the quality of the metal.
-For a home and simple usage of low quality leaves, the chosen surface to golden must first be varnished, and then must wait until is dried although sticky, so when the leaf is placed upon it, remains attached.
-Then, rests are removed and, finally, the leaf is fixated by painting with a lac substance.
+For a home and simple usage of low quality leaves, the chosen surface to golden must first be varnished, waiting until is dried although sticky, so when the leaf is placed upon it, it remains attached.
+Then, the rests are removed and, finally, the leaf is fixated by painting with a lac substance.

 Sources: El Separatismo Vienés, Gustav Klimt en Wikipedia, National Library of Austria., Cómo aplicar pan de oro en 4 pasos.